No Module Named Pandas Core Methods To_dict

 Q: I've updated Pandas, but I'm still getting the error.
 What should I do?

 A: Try restarting your Python interpreter or kernel.
 Sometimes, the changes don't take effect until you restart the environment.
-If that doesn't work, try reinstalling Pandas to ensure a clean installation.
+If that doesn't work, try reinstalling Pandas to ensure a clean installation And that's really what it comes down to..

 Q: Which orient parameter should I use?